Navid200/xDrip/docs/Dexcom/BatteryVoltageLogs.md

 That only shows the battery voltage logs.
 An example is shown here:
 ![](./images/BatteryLogs.png)

-Pay attentions to the dates and times on the left.
+Pay attention to the dates and times on the left.
 The items at the top are more recent.

 Voltage B is what matters.
 If the value has been decreasing rapidly, it could be that the battery is the cause of connectivity issues you may be experiencing.